batermj/data_sciences_campaign/DataMining/DataSets/README.md

-# Data Sets used in Data Mining Courses
+# Data Sets used in Data Sciences Courses
+To list all the public available datasets, and

+## Data Sources for Data Mining Course

 | No. | Path | Description | Original Link |
 | :--- | :--- | :--- | :--- |